+Students entering the four-year program enroll in AFROTC courses in the same manner in which they register for other undergraduate courses.
+A formal application is not required.
 Students enrolled in the G.M.C. incur no military obligation.
 Students must compete for entry into the P.O.C., which is normally taken during the last two years of college.
-Selection is based upon the results of an Air Force medical examination, the scores achieved on the Air Force Officer Qualifying Test and an interview by a board of Air Force officers.
-Cadets normally attend a fourweek field training session conducted at a regularly established Air Force base between their sophomore and junior years.
-Co-op students normally attend field training after graduation.
+Selection is based upon the results of an Air Force medical examination, an Officer Qualifying Test, SAT scores and an interview by a board of Air Force officers.
+Cadets normally attend a four-week field training session conducted at an Air Force base between their sophomore and junior years.
+Co-op students may attend field training after graduation.
 Students accepted for the P.O.C. become members of the Air Force Reserve and receive a \$100 per month tax-free subsistence allowance.